In a Nutshell

 - can treat non-adiabatic couplings at conical intersections, intersystem crossing induced by spin-orbit coupling, and laser couplings on an equal footing.

-- has interfaces to MOLPRO, MOLCAS, COLUMBUS (needs MOLCAS), and analytical potentials.
+- has interfaces to MOLPRO, MOLCAS, COLUMBUS, ADF, TURBOMOLE (only ricc2), GAUSSIAN, analytical potentials, and linear-vibronic coupling potentials.

 - includes auxiliary Python scripts for setup, maintenance and analysis of ensembles of trajectories.